 We’re constantly updating our ‘Fonts in use’ gallery and welcome submissions from designers who use our fonts.
-Of course, it is tedious to make nice photographs or it costs money to send the actual product (not to mention the price of the product itself).
-Why should you do it, you ask?
-And that is a very good question!
-Obvious reason: you will gain eternal fame and greater exposure for your work.
-But in addition, to show that we really appreciate your help, we will give you a font of your choice for free, if your work is selected for our gallery (single font per project).
-It doesn’t matter if you send photos or link to a website or ship a product for us to take the pictures (and enjoy the texture, the aroma, the weight, or the unbearable lightness… of your work!).
+Of course, it is tedious to make nice photographs and it costs money to send the actual product (not to mention the price of the product itself).
+To show that we really appreciate your effort, we will give you a font of your choice for free, if your work is selected for our gallery (single font per project).
+It doesn’t matter if you send photos or link to a website or ship a product for us to take the pictures.
 We’ll be happy either way.
-If you are unsure we’ll like it, send it anyway, and drop us a line.
+If you are unsure whether we’ll like it, drop us a line.

-On the other hand, we provide feedback, post-production know-how, careful attention to your work before and after it has been released, promotion for your work, very good royalties, and of course, eternal fame.
+On the other hand, we provide feedback, post-production know-how, careful attention to your work before and after it has been released, promotion of your work, and very good royalties.

 Right now, we are not accepting any interns.

-The term character refers to all individual letters, signs, symbols and marks in a writing system.
+The term character refers to all individual letters, signs, symbols and marks in a script (writing system).
 Whether it is the Latin letter ‘a’, the Devanagari syllable ‘क’, the numeral ‘8’, or punctuation mark ‘?’.
-Depending on the font, a single character can however be represented with multiple glyphs.
+The implementation of a character in a font is called a glyph.

-In a nutshell a typeface is the coherent design of a collection of characters.
+In a nutshell a typeface is the design of a collection of characters that implement particular script(s) (writing system).
 Ultimately it is the creative work of the designer.
-Commonly a typeface is part of a type family with other closely related typefaces in various styles and weights with coherent design characteristics.
+Commonly a typeface is represented as a type family that groups various styles and weights with shared design principles.

-A writing system or script is an organised set of signs, symbols and marks required to represent spoken language in written or printed form.
+A script (or writing system) is an organised set of signs, symbols and marks required to represent spoken language in written or printed form.
 In short there are three basic categories of writing systems: alphabetic (e.g. the Latin script), syllabic (e.g. Indic scripts) and logographic (e.g. Chinese).